Aoife Horgan: College

 Horgan accepted an offer to play four years of college soccer for the Central Connecticut State University "Blue Devils".
 At the 2021 Northeast Conference Women's Soccer Awards she was named to the Rookie Team of the Season.

+Australia

+Horgan moved to Australia after her time in America she signed with Holroyd Rangers in 2025 and then joined Southern Districts Raiders in February 2026.

 International career

 Youth

 Horgan represented Ireland at schoolgirl level in 2017–18 while she attended St. Joseph's Secondary School, Ballybunion.
 Horgan was first called up for a 2019 UEFA Women's Under-17 Championship qualification game against Albania in October 2018, but was an unused substitute in a 14–0 win.
 In her next call up, against the same opposition she came on in the 57th minute, and three minutes later she scored.
 She played well throughout the game and it finished 10–0.

 With the Republic of Ireland women's national under-19 football team Horgan took part in the 2022 UEFA Women's Under-19 Championship qualification section in October 2021.